cozy/cozy-stack/doc/architecture.md

 ### Databases

-The JSON documents that reprensent the users data are stored in CouchDB, but they are not mixed in a single database.
+The JSON documents that represent the users data are stored in CouchDB, but they are not mixed in a single database.
 We don't mix data from 2 users in the same database.
 It's easier and safer to control the access to the data by using different databases per user.